12 Health Care Stocks Moving In Thursday's Pre-Market Session - Benzinga

 Gainers

-- Minerva Neurosciences NERV stock moved upwards by 8.92% to $0.76.
-The market value of their outstanding shares is at $32.5 million.
+- First Wave BioPharma FWBI shares moved upwards by 6.31% to $0.69.
+The market value of their outstanding shares is at $11.5 million.

 Losers